ThinkDataEd/curriculum/docs/unit2/lesson18.md

     <center><img src="https://latex.codecogs.com/gif.latex?z=\frac{x-\bar{x}}{s}" title="z=\frac{x-\bar{x}}{s}" /></center>

-16. Explain that z-scores answer the question: “How typical is x?”
+16. Explain that z-scores answer the question: “How typical is x?”.
 If x is the same as the typical value (the mean), then z = 0.
 If x is one standard deviation away from the mean, then z = -1 or +1.
 Remind students from the normal curve that as you move farther from the center (from the mean), there are fewer observations.
 Therefore, a large z-score is considered an unusual value.

 17. Have students calculate the z-score for a baby that weighs 100 ounces:
     z = (100 - 119.6) / 18.2 = -1.08
 Ask the class:
-    100. What does a negative z-score mean? <span style="color:grey">***A negative z-score means the x value is below the mean.
+    100. What does a negative z-score mean? <span style="color:grey">***Answer: A negative z-score means the x value is below the mean.
 This means that the weight is below average.***</span>

-    100. What does a positive z-score mean? <span style="color:grey">***A positive z-score means the x value is above the mean.
+    100. What does a positive z-score mean? <span style="color:grey">***Answer: A positive z-score means the x value is above the mean.
 This means that the weight is above average.***</span>

     100. What is the most negative z-score you think we will find?
 What is the most positive z-score?
-    <span style="color:grey">***Typically, values in a normal distribution rarely fall outside two or three standard deviations from the mean.
+    <span style="color:grey">***Answer: Typically, values in a normal distribution rarely fall outside two or three standard deviations from the mean.
 For data derived from chance, we probably won’t see any values that are less than -3 or greater than +3.***</span>

-18. Ask students: “Where does a baby that weighs 100 ounces fall within the distribution of baby weights?”
+18. Ask students: “Where does a baby that weighs 100 ounces fall within the distribution of baby weights?”.
 Have students find 100 ounces on the x-axis of the normal curve and draw a vertical line from the x-axis until it intersects the normal curve.
 Have them shade the area under the curve to the left of the vertical line.

 19. Tell students that the shaded area represents a percentile in the distribution.
 A percentile is the exact value in which the desired proportion of observations lies below the specific value in a distribution.
 Use RStudio to calculate the percentile.

     **pnorm(100, mean = 119.6, sd = 18.2) = 0.140**

 20. Doctors report percentiles to describe a child's development compared to other children their age.
 For a baby that weighs 100 ounces, a doctor would report the following: “The baby is at the 14th percentile in weight.”
 This means that the baby weighs more than 14% of all babies.
+This is between one and two standard deviations from the mean so there is no cause for concern with this baby's weight.

     <b>Note:</b> A z-score can also be used to calculate a percentile, but since a z-score is a standardized score, the mean of the distribution would be zero and the standard deviation would be one.